better-internet/radworks-docs/docs/understanding-radicle/faq.md

 Radicle will be publicly available.

 ## What is a remote?
-A 'remote' refers to a version of your project that is maintained by another person.
-To collaborate with others on Radicle, you have to add and follow other people's remotes to be able to fetch changes from them.
+A remote refers to a version of your project that is maintained by another person.
+To collaborate with others on Radicle, you have to add and follow other their remotes to be able to fetch changes from them.
 You can manage remotes on your project page (See [Adding Remotes][ar]).
 For more on how remote repositories work, see the [Git documentation][mr].

 ## What's a Radicle ID?
-A Radicle ID is a unique way to identify projects in the Radicle Network.
-You use a project's Radicle ID to find it on Radicle Upstream.
+A Radicle ID is a unique way of identifying projects in the Radicle Network.
+You can find it on a project's page or on the [seed node dashboard][sn].
+You use a project's Radicle ID to find it via Radicle Upstream.

 ## What's a Device ID?
-A Device ID is the encoding of a peer's public key tied to a specific device.
+A Device ID is the encoding of a peer's public key that is tied to a specific device.
-People will be able to manage multiple Device IDs in the future, but for now can only have one Device ID per identity.
+People will be able to manage multiple Device IDs in the future, but for now you can only have one Device ID per identity.

+To be [added as a remote][ar] to a project, you need to share your Device ID.

-## What does `following` mean in Radicle?
+## What does following mean in Radicle?
-Following a project replicates its data to your machine.
+Following a project replicates its data to your machine by tracking it.
 This allows the follower to subscribe to updates from the project's maintainer(s) or other remotes.
 It is also a way to signal interest in the project or peer by further replicating the data across their network, making it available to other people